i was thinking a lot about

 the picture novel passed.

-until that trip down memory lane,
+until that trip down memory

 part of me forgot why he was so meaningful.